Build Instructions

 BLEND2D_NO_INTRINSICS false Disables the use of non-SIMD intrinsics in Blend2D (there is no reason to explicitly turn on this option, it's only useful for testing)

 BLEND2D_NO_INSTALL false If true Blend2D won't install blend2d library and public header files.
-Useful in cases in which Blend2D is compiles statically as a part of another project, which has install targets, but installing Blend2D is unwanted
+Useful in cases in which Blend2D is compiled statically as a part of another project, which has install targets, but installing Blend2D is unwanted

 BLEND2D_NO_NATVIS false Disables embedding blend2d.natvis file in Blend2D binary